AutomateNOW-Fan/AutomateNOW/README.md

 ## 1.0.32
 ### Major updates
-+ A single command `Trace-AutomateNOWProcessing` will trace any Task, Workflow, Service Manager or Schedule.
++ A single command `Trace-AutomateNOWProcessing` will trace any Task, Workflow, Service Manager or Schedule (and optionally return back its Context Variables)
 + Security Roles, User Roles & Domain Roles are added and fully supported.
 + Security Access Tokens for API users are fully supported

 ### Minor updates
 + You can now easily convert returned context variables into a hash table (or json string) via `ConvertFrom-AutomateNOWContextVariable`
-+ Tracing with the -WaitForExecution parameter now includes the 'WAITING' status along with 'EXECUTING'
++ Tracing with the `-WaitForExecution` parameter now includes the 'WAITING' status along with 'EXECUTING'
 + You can now change the order of ServerNode Endpoint objects within a Node object
 + Bump compatibility to _ANOW version 3.3.1.85 HF1_